jasonm23/.emacs.local/README.md

 The `init.el` is run after the main `~/.emacs.d/init.el` has finished.

 You may also add a `custom.el` which will be used for Emacs Customize settings.
+When found, it will replace the settings in [/ocodo/.emacs.d/custom/custom.el](https://github.com/ocodo/.emacs.d/blob/master/custom/custom.el)